anoopsarkar/nlp-class/hw2.md

 You can improve upon the baseline in many ways.
-The following papers describe some methods to get a better performance for the decipherment task (some papers focus on accuracy and some focus on speed)
+The following papers describe some methods to get a better performance for the decipherment task.
+Some papers focus on accuracy and some focus on speed. (example)

 1. [An Exact A\* Method for Deciphering Letter-Substitution Ciphers](http://www.mt-archive.info/ACL-2010-Corlett.pdf)
 1. [Beam Search for Solving Substitution Ciphers](https://pdfs.semanticscholar.org/690b/6a1e710e9b3569d536f428b2d0532d9bea08.pdf)